 When driving to Tutukaka in your rental car, allow 30 minutes to reach your destination from Whangarei.

 When in Whangarei, don’t miss the town’s namesake waterfall!
-The Whangarei Falls are approximately a 10 minute drive north in your rental car from the city centre.
+The Whangarei Falls are approximately a 10-minute drive north in your rental car from the city centre.
 It’s an outstanding swimming spot and makes for some impressive photographs as a keepsake.

-Whangarei Falls is part of the Whangarei scenic reserve and the Katea River - a picturesque, sheer curtain of water that plunges for 26 metres over cliffs of basalt.
-This area was traditionally popular with local for Maori as a prime eeling spot.
-The sound of warblers and wood pigeons add an extra dimension to your walk through the native bush, ferns and trees (including regal manuka, totara and nikau).
-There are three viewing platforms around the falls - the two platforms above the waterfall have an incredible bird’s eye outlook over the water and the forest below.
+Whangarei Falls is part of the Whangarei scenic reserve and the Katea River — a picturesque, sheer curtain of water that plunges for 26 metres over cliffs of basalt.
+This area was traditionally popular with local Maori as a prime eeling spot.
+The sound of warblers and wood pigeons adds an extra dimension to your walk through the native bush, ferns and trees (including regal manuka, totara and nikau).
+There are three viewing platforms around the falls — the two platforms above the waterfall have an incredible bird’s eye outlook over the water and the forest below.

-Take the loop walkway around the falls in order to get a look from every possible angle - this crosses the river via a metal bridge, and descends to the base of the falls by a flight of steps.
-Here you’ll come across a picnic table and more of a viewing area.
+Take the loop walkway around the falls in order to get a look from every possible angle — this crosses the river via a metal bridge, and descends to the base of the falls by a flight of steps.
+Here you’ll come across a picnic table and a good viewing area.
 It then crosses the river again then winds up the hill back to the car park, where further picnicking areas can be found.
 This track can be completed in about half an hour.

 If you’ve got a couple of hours to spare, there’s the Sands Road Loop, which also starts from the car park.
-After crossing the river, this track heads towards the the A H Reed Memorial Kauri Park, then eventually onto the Hatea River Walkway and back to Whangarei Falls.
+After crossing the river, this track heads towards the A H Reed Memorial Kauri Park, then eventually onto the Hatea River Walkway and back to Whangarei Falls.

 From Whangarei Falls you can also embark on longer walks to Mt Parihaka (2 hours, return) or the Town Basin (4 hours, return).

-The ancient volcanic cone of Mt Parihaka - less than 10 minutes from Whangarei in your rental car - is unmistakable.
-Towering at 241 metres, it’s visible from many spots in the city - the outline of the World War II memorial obelisk sitting at its peak glowing red at night.
+The ancient volcanic cone of Mt Parihaka — less than 10 minutes from Whangarei in your rental car — is unmistakable.
+Towering at 241 metres, it’s visible from many spots in the city with the outline of the World War II memorial obelisk sitting at its peak glowing red at night.

-Parihaka is also notable for being the site of a former pa (Maori village) - it would have been home to a few thousand people and today you can see the remnants of their homes, terraces, storage pits and defensive fortresses along the ridge line.
+Parihaka is also notable for being the site of a former pa (Maori village).
+It would have been home to a few thousand people and today you can see the remnants of their homes, terraces, storage pits and defensive fortresses along the ridge line.

 There are three walking tracks that lead up the slopes to the summit of Mt Parihaka, named after early European settlers, as well as a network of mountain biking trails.
-The walking tracks weave through the native bush that covers the mountain, and they are well maintained generally and easy to follow.
+The walking tracks weave through the native bush that covers the mountain, and they are generally well maintained and easy to follow.

-Then there’s the Ross Track, which departs from the end of Dundas St. It follows a stream up the hill, passing the entry to a little gold mine, and a detour to an old pa site that saw a bloody battle in the 1700s.
+Then there’s the Ross Track, which departs from the end of Dundas St. It follows a stream up the hill, passing the entrance to a little gold mine, and a detour to an old pa site that saw a bloody battle in the 1700s.

-From the top of Mt Parihaka you will enjoy panoramic views over the terrain below.
+From the top of Mt Parihaka, you will enjoy panoramic views over the terrain below.
 You can make your way down along the same route, or tackle an alternative path for something different.

 Rising 403 metres above the entrance of Whangarei Harbour, Mt Manaia is part of a cluster of basalt peaks.
 It has a distinctive and imposing silhouette and provides some of the best views over the entire district.
-Located out at the Whangarei Heads, it is roughly a 30 minute drive from the town centre in your rental car.
+Located out at the Whangarei Heads, it is roughly a 30-minute drive from the town centre in your rental car.